Let's make memories! What if you knew exactly which games to play with your ... read more

 Play hide and seek in the dark (or with the curtains closed)

-This is also one of the easy, but incredibly fun and loved Halloween activities for toddlers.
+This is also one of the easy, but incredibly fun and loved Halloween games for toddlers.
 Play the Halloween version of this tried and true game!
 Little kids absolutely love to play hide and seek.
 Make it Halloween appropriate by playing in the dark after sundown, or by closing the curtains.
 You can add flash lights for even more excitement.

 Another fun variation is where mommy tickles the kids when they are found.
 Sometimes I even pretend to be the wicked witch in Hansel and Gretel.
 When I find the kids I pretend to lock them up (you can use a foldable crate or some chairs for this) so I can fatten them up.
 Of course, they always escape and then I have to go look for them again.